rmculpepper/gamble/README.md

 ## Installation

-The following instructions assume you want to write programs using `prob` but not develop `prob` itself.
+The following instructions assume you want to write programs using the latest version of `prob` but not develop `prob` itself.
 The install and update commands automatically fetch the latest version of `prob` from github.

 1. Install this repository as a Racket package.
   * command line: `raco pkg install github://github.com/rmculpepper/prob/master/`